-Brands usually take the International Women’s Month as an opportunity to celebrate the impact of Filipino women in the society.
+Brands usually take International Women’s Month as an opportunity to celebrate the impact of Filipino women in society.
 Through influencer marketing and other publicity efforts, it is also a chance to personify the brand and echo the values of Filipinas to their own brand sentiments.

 Here’s a list of world-class Filipino women digital marketing professionals can get inspiration from and tap for their women empowerment campaigns:

 Catriona Gray took the world by storm when she won the titular Miss Universe 2018 crown with her exceptional performance.
 This queen can sing, paint, ramp, and is the first Filipino to lend her voice on Waze.
 More importantly, Catriona won the hearts of 104 million Filipinos and the whole universe with her genuine personality and for speaking her mind on issues like gender equality and helping the poor.

 Because of her success, Catriona was tapped by Cream Silk for its ‘Conditioned for Greater’ campaign.
 This women empowerment initiative encourages Filipinas to take success into their own hands, so they tied up with Edukasyon.ph to launch free online courses such as photography, business, and digital marketing.